sambeau/tortoise-vs-hare/README.md

 I'd love to have automated the trail-and-error process of deciding the constants chosen for each run, maybe with another layer of Monte Carlo randomly tweaking them or even a genetic algorithm.

 I'd also like to try this with a more complicated adult board game.

+Sadly, I still haven’t made a physical board and play-tested it for real.
+I really, really should.
+If anyone out there does, please let me know.

+Finally, if any games company out there fancies producing it for real, get in touch.
+I think it would be a great little game for the under 10s market.
+With two cute counters and a pretty board I’d like to think it could be a hit.
+But, frankly, I what do I know, I guess there’s way more to a successful game than a set of balanced rules.